-- law no. 2014-812 of 16 December 2014 on of domestic transportation; - Decree No. 2019-100 of 30 January 2019 on the organisation and functioning of the Urban Mobility Authority in Greater Abidjan (Autorité de la Mobilité Urbaine dans le Grand Abidjan (AMUGA)); - Decree No. 2019-101 of 30 January 2019 on the organisation and functioning of the Regulatory Authority for Domestic Transport (Autorité de Régulation du Transport Intérieur (ARTI)); - Decree No. 2015-269 of 22 April 2015 establishing the conditions for admission to the transportation profession and conditions to carry out road transportation activities; - Decree No. 2015-235 of 8 April 2015 establishing the conditions to create and use bus stations; - the creation of the Road Transportation Development Fund (Fonds de Développement du Transport Routier) to drive the renewal policy for transporters' vehicle fleets; - the organization of road transportation professionals and of an umbrella organization known as the High Council of Employers of Road Transportation Companies (Haut Conseil du Patronat des Entreprises de Transport Routier) of Côte d'Ivoire; - the delivery of 100 new taxis to transportation companies as part of the renewal of the existing vehicle fleet; - the reinforcement of SOTRA's fleet with 500 new TATA buses in 2017 and 486 IVECO buses in 2018.
-This project will continue with 500 new buses per year until the end of 2020 for a total of 2,000 buses.
-The SOTRA's service capacity will be significantly improved during 2018 with the construction of a 130 km network of roads dedicated to the circulation of buses.
-SOTRA, due to its strengthened fleet, was able to transport approximately 86 million passengers in 2017 and expects to transport approximately 144 million in 2018 and 300 million in 2019; and

-• the commencement of work on a new international bus station for passenger transport by bus in Adjamé.
+- law no. 2014-812 of 16 December 2014 on of domestic transportation; - Decree No. 2019-100 of 30 January 2019 on the organisation and functioning of the Urban Mobility Authority in Greater Abidjan (Autorité de la Mobilité Urbaine dans le Grand Abidjan (AMUGA)); - Decree No. 2019-101 of 30 January 2019 on the organisation and functioning of the Regulatory Authority for Domestic Transport (Autorité de Régulation du Transport Intérieur (ARTI)); - Decree No. 2015-269 of 22 April 2015 establishing the conditions for admission to the transportation profession and conditions to carry out road transportation activities; - Decree No. 2015-235 of 8 April 2015 establishing the conditions to create and use bus stations; - the creation of the Road Transportation Development Fund (Fonds de Développement du Transport Routier) to drive the renewal policy for transporters' vehicle fleets; - the organization of road transportation professionals and of an umbrella organization known as the High Council of Employers of Road Transportation Companies (Haut Conseil du Patronat des Entreprises de Transport Routier) of Côte d'Ivoire; - the delivery of 200 new taxis and 832 trucks to transportation companies as part of the renewal of the existing vehicle fleet: - the reinforcement of SOTRA's fleet with 1108 buses as at the end of June 2020.
+This project will continue the delivery of new buses until the end of 2021 for a total of 2,000 buses.
+The SOTRA's service capacity was significantly improved in 2018 with the construction of a 130 km network of roads dedicated to the circulation of buses.
+SOTRA, due to its strengthened fleet, was able to transport approximately 86 million passengers in 2017, 144 million passengers in 2018 and an estimated 300 million passengers in 2019.
+Current operating data report 120 city lines, 1,200 buses and an average volume of 800,000 passengers per day; and - the commencement of work on a new international bus station for passenger transport by bus in Adjamé.

 The reorganization of SOTRA's road network through the project to create urban parking stations for woro-wôrô and Gbaka on the outskirts of Abidjan around the BRT line network will optimize transportation of the population and reinforce urban mobility.
 The major impact of this will be a reduction in the number of smaller vehicles in urban centres and an improvement in Abidjan's traffic.
-Studies relating to this measure were completed at the end of 2018.
-Work on bus stations is about to begin.